Residence permit to move to a future spouse or cohabiting partner in Sweden

 If you are applying for a residence permit for a child under 18 years of age, you should apply for a residence permit for a child

-If you are applying for a residence permit for live with a close relative, you should apply for a residence permit for moving to a close relative in Sweden
+If you are applying for a residence permit to live with a close relative, you should apply for a residence permit for moving to a close relative in Sweden